getify/Functional-Light-JS/manuscript/ch3.md

 What do you think?
 Points or no points for you?

+I> ## Note
+I>
-**Note:** Want more practice with point-free style coding?
+I> Want more practice with point-free style coding?
 We'll revisit this technique in "Revisiting Points" in Chapter 4, based on newfound knowledge of function composition.

 ## Summary